tads-working-group/tads3-website/docs/adv3lite/t3QuickStart.md

 are defined, and the way the + sign is used to locate some objects inside others (such as rooms).
 Note also how the direction properties of rooms (north, south, east, west) are used to provide the interconnections between rooms.
-If you feel you can deduce how it\'s done, you could try adding other basic objects and more rooms, with connections between them, but if you don\'t feel confident about experimenting, then by all means leave it and go on to the next version.
+If you feel you can deduce how it's done, you could try adding other basic objects and more rooms, with connections between them, but if you don't feel confident about experimenting, then by all means leave it and go on to the next version.

 ### Version 2

-The first version wasn\'t much of a game.
-In the second we\'ll complicate things a little by putting the orb in a locked safe to which the player has to find the combination, and we\'ll provide the house with a locked front door.
-While we\'re at it, we\'ll also define an object to represent the house from the outside.
-We\'ll put the combination in a notebook in a locked desk drawer, which means adding a drawer to the desk and providing a key for it somewhere; we\'ll hide it in a vase in the hall.
-We\'ll also make the hall look a bit more like it belongs in a big house by adding a couple of fake exits that don\'t go anywhere but look as if they do.
-And, of course, we need a key to the front door which for now we\'ll just leave lying around in the drive.
+The first version wasn't much of a game.
+In the second we'll complicate things a little by putting the orb in a locked safe to which the player has to find the combination, and we'll provide the house with a locked front door.
+While we're at it, we'll also define an object to represent the house from the outside.
+We'll put the combination in a notebook in a locked desk drawer, which means adding a drawer to the desk and providing a key for it somewhere; we'll hide it in a vase in the hall.
-Finally, we\'ll provide a proper introduction to the game and make it so that the game ends (either in success or failure) when the player tries to return to the road.
+We'll also make the hall look a bit more like it belongs in a big house by adding a couple of fake exits that don't go anywhere but look as if they do.
+And, of course, we need a key to the front door which for now we'll just leave lying around in the drive.
+Finally, we'll provide a proper introduction to the game and make it so that the game ends (either in success or failure) when the player tries to return to the road.

-Once again, if you want to try this version out be very careful to copy everything exactly, or it probably won\'t work.
-If you already have some experienced with programming, especially in another IF authoring system, you may be able to work out at least some of what\'s going on in the code below, but if it totally baffles you it may be time to start reaching for the manuals!
+Once again, if you want to try this version out be very careful to copy everything exactly, or it probably won't work.
+If you already have some experienced with programming, especially in another IF authoring system, you may be able to work out at least some of what's going on in the code below, but if it totally baffles you it may be time to start reaching for the manuals!

     #charset "us-ascii"
     #include <tads.h>